-The analysis went too far and unfair.
+The analysis went too far and over-enthusiastic Redditors made unfair allegations.
 Suffering from a case of groupthink, not enough analysis was given to all possibilities, and Redditors drew a conclusion that had serious moral repercussions.
-Damage from reporting on unreliable or incomplete information result in a trial by social media.
+Damage from reporting on unreliable or incomplete information results in a “trial by social media.”

+SOPA (Stop Online Piracy Act), was an American government effort to censor the internet.
+The overwhelming collection action of Reddit led to an internet blackout on Jan 18th 2012, from 8 am – 8 pm.
+Not long after, other powerful platforms, such as Wikipedia, followed suit.
+The wisdom of the Reddit mob trickled over into other forms of media.
+Reddit thoroughly researched and organized actions supported by the collective.

 The moral responsibility of media is clear: be sure before accusing/identifying.
 But in the desire to be ‘first,’ both mainstream news and social media platforms err.
-Mainstream news reporters are professional and have a greater obligation to be sure of the information.
-Social media platforms ‘volunteer sleuths.’
-Being socially responsible, the Reddit community learned from the misidentification and new guidelines were suggested for future situations.
+Mainstream news reporters are professionals and have a greater obligation to be sure of their information.
+Social media platforms become a venue for ‘volunteer sleuths.’
+Being socially responsible, the Reddit community learned from the misidentification of the Boston Bomber and new guidelines were suggested for future situations.
 The general manager of Reddit issued a public apology.

-Reddit teamed up with The Atlantic, a news platform in Washington, D.C. to set up “Ask Washington Anything,” which is similar to Reddit’s IAmA subreddit, done by video. oliticians user-generated questions eople have an opportunity to see politics in a different light
+Reddit teamed up with The Atlantic, a news platform in Washington, D.C. to set up “Ask Washington Anything,” which is similar to Reddit’s IAmA subreddit, but done by video.
+Politicians are interviewed using the top ten user-generated questions from the IAmA subreddit.
+This format avoids the traditional talking points, and people from around the globe have an opportunity to pose questions, and see politics in a different light.
+Reddit serves as a social platform providing opportunities for social change, problem-solving and news-sharing with interpretations from a range of Redditors.

-The collective power of crowdsourcing be proactive in seizing opportunities and problem-solvi ensur accuracy through community revie he internet a ball of multi-coloured yarn.
-Diverse, dense, intertwined, and The connections should be used to harness the wisdom of the crowd, and not foster the mentality of a mob.
+Zuckerman states, “…we need to paint a broad, global picture so that we can anticipate threats, seize opportunities, and make connections.”
+(Zuckerman, 2013)The collective power of crowdsourcing can be proactive in seizing opportunities and problem-solving.
+It also has a responsibility to ensure accuracy through community review, like the Reddit platform.
+Unlike the one-way presentation of information through news media, the internet is a ball of multi-coloured yarn.
+Diverse, dense, intertwined, and can unraveled by many opinions, establishing connections through collaboration.
+The connections should be used to harness the wisdom of the crowd, and not foster the mentality of a mob.

+References

+Boyd, Robert T, Richerson, Peter J., Henrich, Joseph, (2003) Genetic and Cultural Evolution of Cooperation, MIT Press, Mass.

+Howe, Jeff, Blog Jeff ( 2006) Available from: <http://crowdsourcing.typepad.com/cs/2006/06/crowdsourcing_a.html>

+Marwick, Alice E., (2013) Status Update, Celebrity, Publicity, and Branding in the Social Media Age, Yale University Press, CT

+McKnight, D. Harrison, Cullings, Larry L., Chervany, Normal L., (1998) “Initial Trust Formation in New Organizational Relationships”, The Academy of Management Review Vol. 23, No. 3, pp 141-144

+Olstrom, Elinor, (1990) Governing the Commons: The Evolution of Institutions for Collective Action, Cambridge University Press, UK

+Rheingold, Howard, (2012) Net Smart How to Thrive Online, MIT Press, Mass.

+Thompson, Clive, (2013) Smarter Than You Think, Penguin Press, NY

+Van Ess, Henk, (2010) “Crowdsourcing: How to Find a Crowd”, Presented at ARD ZDF Akademie, Sept 17th, 2010.

+Zuckerman, Ethan, (2013) Rewire, W. W. Norton & Company, Inc., NY